How to Reduce Controls and Streamline Compliance

 As long as payments have existed, so too has the need to secure them.
 From bank vaults and cash registers to the data protection technologies we use to safeguard digital transactions today, security methods continue to evolve.
 In this ongoing pursuit to protect payments from theft and fraud, card brands have established guidelines for ensuring organizations handle sensitive payment data properly.
 The most prominent of these requirements is the Payment Card Industry Security Standards Council’s (PCI SSC) Payment Card Industry Data Security Standard (PCI DSS).

-Complying with the PCI DSS is required of any organization that wishes to process, store, or transmit cardholder data issued by the five major card brands.
+PCI DSS compliance is required of any organization that wishes to process, store, or transmit cardholder data issued by the five major card brands.
 This stipulation is simple enough, but the compliance process itself is a complicated task.
 PCI DSS compliance is an ongoing endeavor that requires organizations to regularly maintain and assess their network systems to ensure they are meeting the latest compliance obligations of the payments industry.

 If your organization stewards payment card information (PCI) and has attempted implementing PCI compliance solutions before, you more than likely are familiar with the painstaking nature of this process.
 An environment that is compliant during one annual assessment could be noncompliant the next, and even when compliance is achieved, a compliant environment isn’t necessarily a secure one.
 Simply aiming to satisfy minimum compliance obligations is not a sufficient security posture.
 Instead of positioning you for the future, it will put you at the mercy of ever-changing industry regulations, and you’ll always be chasing a moving goal line.

 An effective way to ensure you’re meeting compliance obligations as efficiently as possible is to simplify your cardholder data environment (CDE).
 This is primarily done by reducing the amount of cardholder data (CHD) in your systems—and in turn, the scope of PCI DSS controls within your network.
 This can be accomplished in myriad ways, but before we dive into compliance methods, let’s first review the PCI DSS, its definitions, and its requirements.